Chiipss/TPRP-BASE-PUBLIC/README.md

 Make sure:

-You change Tokovoip IP.
+You change Tokovoip IP,
-Add your licence key.
+Add your licence key,
-Add your SteamAPI key.
+Add your SteamAPI key,
-Load the SQL file.
+Load the SQL file,
 Check server.cfg for other settings.

 MAKE SURE YOU USE TXADMIN WITH THIS SERVER or shit will break.